 When people think of cities with a rich cultural scene, New York City, Boston, Chicago, San Francisco, and New Orleans typically come to mind.
 For whatever reason, Oklahoma City is often overshadowed, but once you visit or move to the area, you quickly discover that there are layers of history, arts, and culture waiting to be peeled back here.
-In fact, most people are quite surprised at how many phenomenal museums there are to explore; many of which are free!
+In fact, most people are quite surprised at how many museums in Oklahoma City are phenomenal to explore; many of which are free!

-- Oklahoma City Museum of Art – The world’s most extensive collection of Chihuly glass is found here, which includes the Eleanor Blake Kirkpatrick Memorial Tower that stands 55-feet tall in the museum’s atrium.
-The Noble Theater is the perfect place to enjoy a film, and when weather is nice, people flock to the rooftop for cocktails when the Skyline is open.
+The world’s most extensive collection of Chihuly glass is found here, which includes the Eleanor Blake Kirkpatrick Memorial Tower that stands 55-feet tall in the museum’s atrium.
+The Noble Theater is the perfect place to enjoy a film, and when the weather is nice, people flock to the rooftop for cocktails when the Skyline is open.
 There is also a great restaurant here and a gift shop with unique merchandise.

 Children absolutely love this museum because nearly everything is interactive.
 If you live in the area, you will want to get a year pass; you will definitely use it.
 Everything is so fun and interesting, you might not even realize how educational it is.
 The “Science Live” show is a special treat and even as an adult you may feel like a little kid in a candy store when you see the three-story tree house.